spitemim/spitemim/README.md

-# spitemim -- a dude on the internet
+# spitemim -- some guy on the internet

 welcome to my github page. you should check out my [website](//spitemim.xyz/) and [git server](//git.spitemim.xyz/).